MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/ns-acxstreams-acx_stream_bridge_config.md

         status = AcxStreamBridgeCreate(Circuit, &attributes, &bridgeCfg, &bridge);
 ```

+### InModes and OutModes not being set

-This example shows not setting the InModes for a capture circuit, as they will be added manually.
+This example shows not setting the InModes for a capture circuit, as they will be later added manually.

 ```cpp
     // Do not specify InModes for capture - this will prevent the ACX framework from adding created streams to this stream